JonasToth/git-mirror.sh/README.md

 Each run can use `git clone --reference <mounted-path-to-repo>` to reduce network traffic and improve throughput.

+The default interval is 30 seconds and can be controlled with environment variable `INTERVAL`.

 ## Example

 ### Direct Usage